Peter Nixon: Later life

 In 1984, Nixon was appointed chair of Southern Cross Broadcasting.
 During his tenure Southern Cross underwent significant expansion, acquiring Melbourne radio stations 3AW and 3AK, Perth radio stations 6PR and 6IX, Tasmanian television station TNT, and Canberra television station CTC.
 In 1994, Hugh Lamberton wrote in The Canberra Times that Nixon was "one of the few long-serving politicians to have established a post-parliamentary life not overburdened with a nostalgic dependence on past achievement".

 Outside of broadcasting, Nixon was a member of the Victorian Football League Commission from 1985 to 1991.
 In 1996, he was chosen to chair a joint Commonwealth-State inquiry into the Tasmanian economy.
 The report became known as the Nixon Report: Tasmania into the 21st Century.
 Trustee of MCC 86–91.
 Freeman City of Jakarta, Athens.
 Chief Commissioner East Gippsland Shire 95–97.

 Nixon delivered the eulogy at Malcolm Fraser's state funeral in 2015.

 Personal life and death

 In 1952, Nixon, married Jacqueline "Sally" Dahlsen, with whom he had three children.

 In the 1990s, Nixon suffered severe injuries in a quad bike accident while spraying blackberries on his farm, including twenty fractures to his ribs, a broken sternum and a partially collapsed lung.
 The accident resulted in the loss of a kidney.

 Nixon died in Melbourne on 1 May 2025, at the age of 97.
 At the time of his death, Nixon was the earliest elected Country MP still alive, and along with Ian Sinclair he was one of the last two surviving ministers who served under Holt, McEwen, Gorton and McMahon, as well as the First Fraser Ministry.
+He was also the last surviving member of parliament that was elected at the 1961 Election.